wp-plugins/wp-user-avatar/readme.txt

 = [avatar] shortcode =

 You can use the shortcode <code>[avatar]</code> in your posts.
 It will automatically detect the author of the post, or you can specify an author by username.
-You can specify a size or alignment, but they are optional.
+You can specify a size and alignment, but they are optional.

 `[avatar user="admin" size="medium" align="left"]`